Date: Thursday, April 8, 2021

 Our liver diseases programs aim to identify, engage, and link-to-care underserved and disenfranchised populations.
 We utilize a combination of disease diagnosis in unconventional healthcare settings, employ community-wide informatics approaches, and innovative healthcare delivery models to mitigate conventional healthcare delivery obstacles to these populations.
 Through our innovative approaches, we demonstrate how new models of care that integrate emerging technologies can effectively improve health outcomes through an inclusive and diverse approach, paving the way for social justice in the health care system.

-Members of the UB Working Group for Transgender Inclusion Physical Facilities Subcommittee: Michael Wright, Chair and Senior Architect, Facilities Design and Construction, Edward Steinfeld, SUNY Distinguished Professor of Architecture and Director of the IDEA Center, and Jessica Byerly Coram, Assistant Director, Office of Equity, Diversity and Inclusion
+Members of the UB Working Group for Transgender Inclusion Physical Facilities Subcommittee: Michael Wright, Chair and Senior Architect, Facilities Design and Construction; Edward Steinfeld, SUNY Distinguished Professor of Architecture and Director of the IDEA Center, School of Architecture and Planning; and Jessica Byerly Coram, Assistant Director, Office of Equity, Diversity and Inclusion

 A University working group has been tasked to create “all gender” restrooms across campus that can accommodate individuals with a wide range of gender identities.
 The task force is identifying single user restrooms that can easily be converted to “all gender” use and seeking opportunities in renovation and new construction projects to create new types of shared inclusive restrooms that accommodate a non-binary conception of gender while also providing increased accessibility, more security and privacy, increased infection control and features to accommodate different religious beliefs.
 This session will provide a status update on the Task Force’s activities and give the University community an opportunity to comment on the design of future restrooms in UB facilities.
 Both conceptual and built examples of inclusive restrooms will be presented for discussion.